Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 For example, if the user has not consented to, but has also not opted out of purpose 2 and/or purpose 7, then Adnuntius will allow the use of the user’s data for those purposes.

-## 3 What Adnuntius Features Require Permission to Use User Data?
+## 3 The Adnuntius Features that Require Permission to Use User Data

 **3.1 Unique User Counting.**